524D/mzrecal/README.md

 cd mzrecal; ./build.sh
 ```

-The executables are put in directory `~/tools`.
+The executables (both for Linux and for Windows)  are put in directory `~/tools`.

 ### Windows

-On Windows, to install the prerequisites and download/build the executable (both for Linux and for Windows):
+On Windows, to install the prerequisites and download/build the executable:

 * [install Go](https://golang.org/doc/install) using default install options
 * [Install git](https://git-scm.com/download/win/) using default install options